-Cats use Protein for growth, development, and maintenance.
-Excess protein can be burned as calories.
-As the chart above displays, a minimum of 34% of Dr. Marty Pets Nature’s Feast calories are derived from protein.
+Cats primarily use Protein for growth, development, and maintenance.
+Despite what many believe, excess Protein can be burned as calories.
+As the chart above displays, a minimum of 32% of Dr. Marty Pets Nature’s Feast calories are derived from Protein.

-This is a high proportion of protein and will be sufficient for most cats.
-Nevertheless, the protein proportion could be higher and there are many alternative recipes where it is significantly higher.
+This is a high proportion of Protein and will be sufficient for most cats and is in line with similar recipes.
+Nevertheless, the protein proportion could still be higher, and there are some alternative recipes where it is significantly higher.

-This protein is from a range of meat and fish ingredients such as Turkey and Beef.
-These are all high-quality sources and provide a full range of amino acids.
+This Protein is from a range of high-quality meat and fish ingredients such as Turkey and Beef.
+These are all high-quality sources and provide a full range of amino acids required.

 Fat Content Analysis

-Cats use Fat for a concentrated energy source.
+Cats use Fat from their diet as a concentrated energy source.
 In addition, fats also play a role in development and maintenance.
 As the chart above displays, a minimum of 45% of Dr. Marty Pets Nature’s Feast calories are derived from Fat.

-This is an extremely high level of fat which will have the effect of making this food extremely appealing to your cat.
+This is a very high level of Fat which will have the effect of making this food extremely appealing to your cat.

-The fat appears to be entirely sourced from the range of meat and fish sources present which are an ideal source.
-Unfortunately, if this food is not properly managed it could cause a cat to gain weight.
+The Fat appears to be entirely sourced from the range of high-quality meat and fish sources present, which are an ideal source.
+Unfortunately, if this food and its portion size are not properly managed, it could cause a cat to gain weight.

-Overall Dr. Marty Pets Nature’s Feast contains an average of 4430 kcal/kg or 409 kcal/cup.
+Overall Dr. Marty Pets Nature’s Feast contains an average of 4734 kcal/kg, 246 kcal/cup.

 As a rule of thumb, most cat foods will contain slightly more protein and considerably more fat than their guaranteed analysis.